9 Smiley Facts About Emoji

 7. THERE'S A REASON THE IOS POOP EMOJI LOOKS SO SIMILAR TO THE ICE CREAM CONE.

-Back in 2012, New York magazine interviewed Willem Van Lancker, who helped create 400 of the original 500 Apple characters.
+In 2012, New York magazine interviewed Willem Van Lancker, who helped create 400 of the original 500 Apple characters.
 (The conversation took place over text, naturally.)
 When asked about the similarity between the poop and ice cream emoji, Van Lancker replied, "Some design elements may have been reused between them …"

 8. THE FATHER OF EMOTICONS ISN'T A FAN OF EMOJI.